 There are two forms of hemophilia:

-- Hemophilia A
+- Hemophilia A (classic hemophilia, or factor VIII deficiency)

-- Hemophilia B
+- Hemophilia B (Christmas disease, or factor IX deficiency)

-Hemophilia is caused by a lack of clotting factor VIII or IX in the blood.
+Hemophilia is caused by the lack of clotting factor VIII or IX in the blood.
 In most cases, hemophilia is passed down through families (inherited).
 Most of the time, it is passed to male children.

 The main symptom of hemophilia is bleeding.
-Mild cases may not be detected until until later in life, after excessive bleeding following surgery or an injury.
+Mild cases may not be detected until later in life, after excessive bleeding following surgery or an injury.